Roads & Fleet Division is represented by the following Administration:

 Garbage Collection & Disposal

 The Town of Tecumseh contracts out garbage, yard waste and white goods collection.
-The current contract is with Windsor Disposal Service (WDS) and runs through to January 2012.
+The current contract is with Windsor Disposal Service (WDS).
 Garbage disposal is at the Essex Windsor Solid Waste Authority (EWSWA) site.
 EWSWA is operated by a Board of members appointed from the County of Essex and the City of Windsor.
 Recycling is provided at the upper tier level.

 Storm Sewer System